 What is common knowledge?

-Here is the definition of “common knowledge,” taken from the UMW Honor System Guidebook and Constitution:
+Here is the definition of “common knowledge,” taken from a previous edition of the UMW Honor System Guidebook and Constitution:

 Common knowledge -- information quickly accessible to the reader of a given document.
 The reader need not actually know the information, but must be able to check its accuracy quickly in any good library without citations from the author of the paper.
 Usually, the reader should also be able to check or pursue the information in a variety of published sources.
 Such common or readily available information does not require documentation.
 But if the reader does need to use a particular source to follow up or verify the information, a reference to that source is necessary.